Semgrep Code | CybersecTools

 Common questions about Semgrep Code including features, pricing, alternatives, and user reviews.

-Semgrep Code is A static application security testing tool that combines code analysis with AI-assisted vulnerability detection and remediation across multiple programming languages and frameworks..
-It is a Application Security solution designed to help security teams with Vulnerability Detection, Security Automation, AI.
+Semgrep Code is SAST solution that scans 30+ languages to find and fix code vulnerabilities developed by Semgrep.
+It is a Application Security solution designed to help security teams with Sast, Static Analysis, Code Security.

 FEATURED